raganwald/braythwayt.com/_posts/2017-05-24-resiliency.md

 So for my demo, I triggered an action that would produce two chunks.
 And behind the scenes, I introduced some randomness such that each chunk had a 50% chance of failing.
 In reality, well-formed requests fail infrequently, but it can happen, especially when internet connectivity is suspect.
 So it's an important feature.

 But the important failure was my failure to do basic math.
 If there are two chunks with a 50% chance of either failing, and I want to demonstrate how the UX handles partial success, there is only a 50% chance that my demo will work the first time.
-I really needed to kick things off with eight or sixteen chunks to be safe.
+And no, it did _not_ work the first time.

-Oops!
+I had to try it again, and it took enormous coördination to move the mouse with one hand, while standing on one foot and kicking myself with the other.
+Luckily, I was not trying to chew gum at the time.
+I did get it work as planned, but now I had two hiccups.
+Oh well, on to the big finale.

 ---